Charley Paddock: 1920 Antwerp Olympics

-In 1920, Paddock represented his country at the 1920 Summer Olympics in Antwerp.
+In 1920, Paddock represented his country at the 1920 Summer Olympics in Antwerp under Head Olympic Coach John F. Moakley, who coached track at Cornell for fifty years.
 In Belgium, he had his greatest successes, winning the 100 m final, while placing second in the 200 m event.
 With the American 4 × 100 m relay team, Paddock won a third Olympic medal.
-Paddock became famous for his unusual finishing style, leaping towards the finish line at the end of the race.
+Paddock became well known for his unusual finishing style, leaping towards the finish line at the end of the race.

-The next year, he ran the 110 yd, which is slightly more than 100 m, in 10.2 seconds.
+In 1921 year, he ran the 110 yd dash, which is slightly more than 100 m, in 10.2 seconds.
 It was not until 1956 that the world record for the 100 m became lower than Paddock's time over 110 yard.
 Paddock broke or equaled several other world records over Imperial distances.